hannesdatta/course-dprep/content/docs/about/_index.md

 Feedback is appreciated always.

-## Contributors
+## Instructors and Creators

-This course has been created by [Hannes Datta](https://hannesdatta.com) and [Roy Klaasse Bos](http://royklaassebos.nl/) from Tilburg University.
+The course is coordinated and instructed by [Hannes Datta](https://hannesdatta.com).
+Course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) and [Roy Klaasse Bos](http://royklaassebos.nl/) from Tilburg University.

 ## Acknowledgements

-This is the first edition of a new course, and it borrows substantial external content.
-We're grateful to excellent (beginner) tutorials, which students will access through [Datacamp](https://datacamp.com).
-Furthermore, we rely on the following list of resources:
+In developing this course, we have borrowed from some of the finest (open) content on the web, among others:
 * The Turing Way.
 (2021).
 [A How To Guide for Reproducible Data Science](https://the-turing-way.netlify.app/welcome)
 * Colt Steele.
 (2020).
 [Introduction to Git](https://www.notion.so/Introduction-to-Git-ac396a0697704709a12b6a0e545db049)
 * Colt Steele.
 (2020).
 [Introduction to Github](https://www.notion.so/Introduction-to-GitHub-202af6f64bbd4299b15f238dcd09d2a7)
 * Data School.
 (2014).
 [Version Control with Git & Github](https://www.youtube.com/watch?v=xKVlZ3wFVKA&list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD)

+We also rely on access to Datacamp.com.

 ## Open Science
 This course adheres to the principles of the [Open Science Community](https://www.tilburguniversity.edu/research/open-science-community) of Tilburg University.
 This initiative advocates for transparency and accessibility in research and teaching to all levels of society and thus creating more accountability and impact.